 An outpour of guests, hearty conversations and some guilty binges- This is what our Diwali celebrations are looking like this year too.
-Diwali is a grand affair in India, while the festival is being celebrated today on 27th October this year, but we know very well that the festive vibe is here to stay until Bhai Dooj (29th October 2019); which means, a lot a bingeing and risk of calorie overload.
+Diwali is a grand affair in India, while the festival is being celebrated on November 14 that is today, we know very well that the festive vibe is here to stay until Bhai Dooj (16 November 2020); which means, a lot a bingeing and risk of calorie overload.
 Well, not necessarily.
 Now don't get us wrong, we are not asking you to tuck into salads while the world the world's busy indulging.
 But no one ever said that festive indulgence cannot be healthy, right?

 We have put together some healthy versions of your favourite Diwali treats.
 You can munch into them when cravings kick, you can even serve these snacks to your guests and add a tinge of health to their Diwali as well.

 Chakli or murukku is one Diwali staple that we cannot get enough of.
 Crispy and coiled, this savoury snack is usually deep-fried and made with besan.
 But this chakli is made with protein-rich goodness of Ragi.
 It is gluten-free too.

 Who does not like munching into these ribbon-like savories while engaged in a conversation.
 Namak para is one of the most loved Indian snacks, it is traditionally made by frying a special maida dough seasoned by ajwain seeds.
 In this recipe, instead of frying, you need to bake the snack.
 Baking helps save you many calories that are often associated with frying.

 Your regular coconut ladoos got a protein-rich spin.
 Packed with the goodness of Ragi, peanuts and coconut, these ladoos are sweetened by jaggery.
 Jaggery is rich with antioxidants, and a much healthier alternative of refined sugar.